aso

 Why KGR Works

-Traditional keyword difficulty scores measure the strength of currently ranked apps.
+Traditional difficulty scores measure the strength of currently ranked apps.
 KGR measures something different: how crowded the keyword is at the metadata level.
-A keyword can have a low difficulty score but a high KGR if many weak apps target it.
-Conversely, a keyword can have a high difficulty score but a low KGR if one strong app dominates but few others compete.
+A term can have a low difficulty score but a high KGR if many weak apps target it.
+The reverse also holds - a term can score high on difficulty but low on KGR if one strong app dominates while few others compete.

-Using both metrics together gives you a more complete picture of which keywords offer realistic ranking opportunities.
+Using both metrics together reveals which keywords offer realistic ranking opportunities.

 Applying KGR to ASO

-Build a spreadsheet of candidate keywords, calculate KGR for each, and prioritize those below 0.25 with the highest relevance to your app.
-Place your strongest KGR keywords in the app title and subtitle, where they carry the most ranking weight.
+Build a spreadsheet of candidate terms, calculate KGR for each, and prioritize those below 0.25 with the highest relevance to your app.
+Place your strongest picks in the app title and subtitle, where they carry the most ranking weight.